-Photomath is the world’s most helpful math learning platform, with millions of learners of all levels checking their homework study to test.
-And discover new math every month with access to an entire library of explanations for selected textbooks, including word and geometry problems.
+Photomath is the world’s most useful math learning platform, with millions of learners of all levels checking off their homework studies to take tests.
+And discover new math every month with access to an entire library of explanations from selected textbooks, including word and geometry problems.
+Raised $23M Series B funding round led by Menlo Ventures.

 Overview of Math Tutorial App Photomath: